esarks/AllowanceAlleyNextgen/AllowanceAlleyNextgen/AllowanceAlley/AllSwiftFiles.md

 struct ContentView: View {
     @EnvironmentObject var authService: AuthService

     var body: some View {
         Group {
             if authService.isAuthenticated {
-                if let user = authService.currentUser {
+                // If you have role on currentUser, route on it; otherwise default to parent UI if let user = authService.currentUser {
                     switch user.role {
                     case .parent: